Ready to Talk With Us? Give Us Your Permission to Contact You.

 So, what do you do in the meantime and how can you get extra help with prescription drug costs when you hit the donut hole?
 For our clients that cannot afford their medications during the Donut Hole period, we are connected with specialty pharmacies and non-profit organizations that will ease you through this time period or you may qualify for something called Extra Help with Social Security.
 We’ll help you determine if you’re eligible.

-Unfortunately, the answer is NO. Medicare Parts A & B DO NOT cover everything.
+Unfortunately, Medicare Parts A & B DO NOT cover everything.
 You may end up paying out of pocket unless you have other insurance or Medicaid OR you’re in a Medicare health plan that covers these services.